sgdheeban/WorkApp/README.md

 The working directory should be the `WorkApp` subdirectory.
 In EclipseIDE, using `$MODULE_DIR$` accomplishes this automatically.
 For more info on Allocation Tracker, please check here : `https://github.com/google/allocation-instrumenter`

+## Installing eJabberd Server & Environment

+This server does the heavy lifting for our chat infrastructure, you can run the scripts found in WorkAppServer/scripts folder.
+Google to learn more about eJabberd server in Ubuntu.

+* prepareEnv.sh for installing the environment
+* installEjabberd.sh for installing Chat server